PECTORAL SANDPIPER Calidris melanotos 斑胸濱鷸

 DISTRIBUTION & HABITAT PREFERENCE

-Most records have occurred in the Deep Bay area, mainly on the intertidal mudflats or roosting at Mai Po NR, though there are a few records from commercial fish ponds.
+Most records have occurred in the Deep Bay area, mainly on the intertidal mudflats or roosting at Mai Po NR, though there are a few records from commercial fish ponds and the managed ponds at the MTRC Lok Ma Chau Ecological Enhancement Area.
 In addition, there are single records from freshwater marsh at Long Valley and Kam Tin.

 OCCURRENCE